zaikkoo/zaikkoo/README.md

 • Brazillian, 20 years-old.

-• I started studying with the intention of becoming a developer in the future.
-I will share my evolution through various repositories and projects, so thank you for your attention.
+• I started studying with the goal of becoming a developer in the future.
+I'll be sharing my progress through various repositories and projects — thanks for stopping by!

 • I'm open to feedback, tips, and suggestions from anyone who's already walked this path — any help is welcome.